Pioreactor/docs.pioreactor/experiments/02-Secondary and University level education/salt-stress-on-yeast.md

 4. When the salt is diluted into the media, inoculate the stock with a very small amount of baker's yeast using best practices to avoid other contamination.
 	* A yeast stock solution can be made by diluting a small amount of yeast in 15mL of YPD stock media, then a drop of this stock solution can be added to your vials.
 6. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 7. On the left menu, select the _Pioreactors_ page.
 Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
-Select _Manage all Pioreactors_, and start _Stirring_ activity and _OD reading_ activity_._
+Select _Manage all Pioreactors_, and start _Stirring_ activity and _OD reading_ activity.
 	* Optional: you can  start the _Temperature automation_ activity set on an optimal temperature.
-8. Confirm that everything looks normal (ex: receiving optical density signal).
+8. Confirm that everything looks normal on the _Overview_ page (ex: receiving optical density signal).
+9. Back on the _Pioreactors_ page, select _Manage all Pioreactors_ and start _Growth rate_.
+It will take a minute for results to begin showing up.
 10. Optional: you can change the names of the Pioreactor in the UI to display the target temperature.
 11. Students can watch growth progress on the _Overview_ page.
 12. After 24 or so hours (even sooner in some cases),